You are here

 How do I have my password reset if I have forgotten it?

-We have an automated password reset form available on our website where you can request a reset of your live or train CM/ECF account.
-Click Here to reset your CM/ECF password with Florida Northern Bankruptcy.
+Contact CMECF_Helpdesk@flnb.uscourts.gov if you are a current ECF account holder and have forgotten your password.
 Note that this will not reset your password in any other court, including the U.S. Bankruptcy Courts for the Middle or Southern Districts of Florida, even if you have previously requested a uniform login with the courts.
 Nor will it reset your Central Sign On password for NextGen courts.

 What do I do if I file a case in error or file a case twice by mistake?